wp-plugins/thanks-you-counter-button/readme.txt

 Admin dashboard and sidebar widgets with list of latest thanked or the largests thanked posts (between 3 and 15) are available.
 Total quant of thanks can be shown.
 Use widgets control panels to change settings according to your preferences.

 The set of shortcodes and content filters is available for this plugin.
-Vistit http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/ for more details.
+Visit http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/ for more details.

 == Installation ==